7 LGBTQ Outdoor Groups That Lead Queer Outdoor Trips

 Unlikely Hikers is an inclusive community for those who are underrepresented outdoors, including LGBTQ+ hikers.

-Unlikely Hikers started in 2015 as an Instagram community.
-Their Instagram community is still very engaged โ you can tag #unlikelyhikers, #mybodytookmehere, and #fatandoutdoorsy if you want to be featured, but these days the group is branching out with group hikes.
+Unlikely Hikers was founded by Jenny Bruso 2015 as an Instagram community.
+Their Instagram community is still very engaged โ€“ you can tag #unlikelyhikers, #mybodytookmehere, and #fatandoutdoorsy if you want to be featured, but these days the group is branching out with accessible group hikes and meetups.

 7. Outdoors Together